Aryan27-max/Tech_Mesh_Team_Aurora/README.md

 # Team_L2A

-# 🚀 Campus Productivity & Placement Intelligence
+# 🚀 Campus Productivity & Managment

 An AI-driven platform designed to help universities and companies improve **placement outcomes** by:
 - Highlighting high-potential students.